 Discover The Mystery of Old Paria

 Old Paria is part of the Grand Staircase-Escalante National Monument and to this visit here, drive east from downtown Kanab on Highway 89 for approximately 31 miles, where you will see a large sign that reads “Paria Townsite” and a smaller sign that reads “Historical Marker”.
 Just past these signs, you will see the turnoff on the north side of the road, where there is a parking area with a large rock marker.
-There is parking. with bathrooms and a picnic area.
+There is plenty of parking, with bathrooms and a picnic area.
 From this parking area, you will drive the dirt road for five miles until you come to the parking area for the Paria movie set, which burnt down in 2006.

-Caution should be used when traveling this road.
+Use caution when traveling this road.
 We only did a brief stop here to photograph the red “painted” stratified cliffs.

 Peek-a-Boo Slot Canyon near Kanab-UT Image: BagelMan82-Flickr